yegor256/blog/_drafts/_sticky.md

 Now it looks way better.
 First of all, there is only one primary constructor and two secondary ones.
 Second, the object is [immutable]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %}).
-Third, there is a lot
+Third, there is still a lot
 of room for
 [improvement]({% pst 2014/nov/2014-11-07-how-immutability-helps %}):
-we can add more constructors, which will accept any other sources of data, for example [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) or a byte array.
+we can add more constructors which will accept other sources of data, for example [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) or a byte array.

 In a nutshell, the attribute that is supposed to be loaded in a "lazy" way